inno-robolab/InnoSimulator/Docs/HowToUse.md

 ## Supported Models and Features

-Currently Inno Simulator supports car (Hyundai Santa Fe, Toyota Prius), track (Kamaz) and UAV (DJI M100 and Zilant 15 Vtol) models.
+Currently InnoSimulator supports car (Hyundai Santa Fe, Toyota Prius), track (Kamaz 43118) and UAV (DJI M100 and Zilant 15 Vtol) models.

 This is the full list of features included in this simulator.
-This list will updated as new features are added.
+This list will be updated as new features are added.

 ```
     -  Vehicle's control